Hi,

 Why you may not want to take that ‘pathbreaking’ research paper too seriously

-Last year, I took a Coursera course titled by Canadian psychology professor Steve Joordens (the only online course that I’ve paid for AND completed).
+Last year, I took a Coursera course titled Introduction to psychology by Canadian psychology professor Steve Joordens (the only online course that I’ve paid for AND completed).
 Among all the cool stuff I learnt was that delightful acronym – WEIRD – used to refer to a fatal flaw in the kind of psychology research that makes it into textbooks all over:

 W - western